Get E-Book

 socket.on('close', hadError => console.log({ hadError }));

-socket.address() returns the local address for a TCP socket, again as an AddressInfo object.
+socket.address() returns the local address for a TCP socket as an AddressInfo object.
 It is the client-side partner to server.address().
 The remote fields live on the socket as remoteAddress, remotePort, and remoteFamily.

 When a server never receives connection, check the listener first.
 Confirm the address family the client uses.
 Confirm whether the server is bound to loopback while the client runs outside that namespace.
 Check whether server.listen() emitted an error.
 Inspect the host socket table for the port.

 When writes appear to vanish, inspect the close path.
 A write followed by destroy() can drop queued data.
-A write callback confirms local queue progress rather than peer processing.
+A write callback confirms local queue progress, not peer processing.
 A protocol acknowledgment has to come from bytes read back from the peer.

-Raw node:net code is small because Node already did the wrapping work.
-The hard part is remembering which object owns which state. net.Server owns accepting. net.Socket owns one conversation.
-TCPWrap and libuv bridge those JavaScript objects to the event loop.
+Raw node:net code looks small because Node already wrapped the native socket work for you.
+The hard part is remembering who owns which state. net.Server owns accepting. net.Socket owns one conversation.
+TCPWrap and libuv connect those JavaScript objects to the event loop.
 The OS owns the actual socket state.
-Once that split is clear, the API stops looking magical and starts looking inspectable.